nuest/mro-docker/README.md

 `docker build -t mro .`

-Optionally you can create local tags with
+Optionally you can create local tags (the image on Docker Hub does not have tags!) with

 ```
 docker build -t mro:v3.2.5 -t mro:latest .